michael-small/candy-employee-hub/documentation/Firebase.md

 # Firebase

+## This Project's Firebase Project

+[CandyEmployeeApp](https://console.firebase.google.com/u/1/project/candyemployeehub/overview).
+Google Analytics on for various features that may be useful, but analytics can be disabled later.
+To learn about Firebase in more detail, see `documentation/Notes on Udemy Course.md`.

+## About Firebase

 Firebase is a service created and hosted by Google that can handle realtime NoSQL, authentication, and hosting.
 All three will be used for this application, as of the demo stage for the Line Status page.

 Firebase's features are managed through a Google developer console that can be accessed by any authorize developer team member.
 And in the event that the webapp is ported to mobile, it can handle Anroid and iOS.

 ## Why Firebase?

 Not only is Firebase the chosen service right now due to all that it offers, but Michael has had some into experience with an adjacent tool called Cloud Firestore.
+There are many subsets of the Firebase service, but in particular, the database portion uses the Firebase Realtime Database.
 He also is taking a [paid Udemy course on Angular apps](https://www.udemy.com/course/the-complete-guide-to-angular-2/) that uses Firebase.

 He has also worked with people from his university that have worked extensively with Firebase.
 In particular, his friend Nathan Foss has taken the same course and has [his own app](https://github.com/nkfoss/ohm-str) with the same stack as this project at time of writing.
 They consult with each other on personal projects (which this project is at time of writing), and Nate is helpful with explaining to Michael the basics of using Firebase in an Angular fullstack application.